reka-ai/api-examples-python/roast_my_life/workshop/README.md

 **Return Value**: The function always returns a list of video dictionaries, either from a fresh API call, from cache, or an empty list if no data is available and the API is unreachable.

-#### Try it
+#### ✅ Try It

 Launch the app with `python app.py`, open the "Roast a Video" page, and you should see the grid populated with the video you uploaded in the previous step.
 The video is fetched from the Reka Vision API.

-### Add the roasting functionality
+## 🔥 Add the Roasting Functionality

-Finally, wire up the roast.
-This has three parts:
+Finally, wire up the roast functionality!
+This has four main parts:

-1. A function to call the Vision QA endpoint
+1. **A function to call the Vision QA endpoint**
-2. A function to convert markdown to HTML for display
+2. **A function to convert markdown to HTML for display**
-3. A Flask route that glues it together and returns the result to the browser
+3. **A Flask route that glues it together and returns the result to the browser**
-4. Front-end JavaScript to select a video, call the backend, and show the response
+4. **Front-end JavaScript to select a video, call the backend, and show the response**

-Paste into `app.py` at the STEP marker for “Roast: Vision QA call (backend)”: replace the placeholder with this function:
+Paste into `app.py` at the **STEP** marker for "Roast: Vision QA call (backend)": replace the placeholder with this function:

 ```python
 def call_reka_vision_qa(video_id: str) -> Dict[str, Any]: